vshander-iso/GettingCleaningFinal/CodeBook.md

+# Code Book for the Getting and Cleaning Data final assignment
 The dataset saved as final.txt and readable with read.table("final.txt",header=TRUE) contains 88 variables: "activity",  "subject" and 86 numeric fields listed below.

 It was created with run_analysis.R R-script as an aggregation (by "activity" and "subject") of the data derived from the files in "UCI HAR Dataset" folder provided by Coursera for this assignment.
 See also ReadMe.md.
 ## "Activity"
 It takes six values:
 1.LAYING
 2.SITTING
 3.STANDING
 4.WALKING
 5.WALKING_DOWNSTAIRS
 6.WALKING_UPSTAIRS

 It originates from numeric codes provided as 'train/y_train.txt' and 'test/y_test.txt,' converted to factors using the key provided as 'activity_labels.txt.'